-Write to Citizen Corps
+Citizen Corps Program

-Citizen Corps is the component of USA Freedom Corps that coordinates public education, training, and volunteer opportunities to engage all citizens in making their families, homes, and communities safer and better prepared to respond to threats of crime, terrorism, and disasters of all kinds.
-As the Federal Emergency Management Agency's (FEMA) central mission is disaster mitigation, preparedness, and response, and the interface with state and local governments, the President asked FEMA to take the lead in coordinating Citizen Corps across the nation.
+Citizen Corps is the component of USA Freedom Corps that coordinates public education, training and volunteer opportunities to engage all citizens in making their families, homes and communities safer and better prepared to respond to threats of crime, terrorism and disasters of all kinds.
+As the Federal Emergency Management Agency's (FEMA) central mission is disaster mitigation, preparedness and response, and the interface with state and local governments, the President asked FEMA to take the lead in coordinating Citizen Corps across the nation.

-The Community Emergency Response Team (CERT) program develops and trains teams in neighborhoods, workplaces, and schools in basic disaster response skills, including fire suppression, urban search and rescue, and medical operations.
+The CERT program develops and trains teams in neighborhoods, workplaces and schools in basic disaster response skills, including fire suppression, urban search and rescue and medical operations.
 Administered by FEMA, the CERT program provides an opportunity for citizens to take an active role in local emergency preparedness.
-More information on the CERT program.
+For more information, visit FEMA's CERT program page

-This toolkit was designed by the Indiana Department of Homeland Security to assist county emergency management agencies in recruiting citizens and keeping trained CERT members active.
+This toolkit was designed by IDHS to assist county emergency management agencies in recruiting citizens and keeping trained CERT members active.
 It contains customizable public outreach materials such as posters, public service announcements and press releases.

 - Outreach Plan

 - Press Release Template